-Short term trading refers to the trading strategies adopted in the stock market for opening and closing a position which may range between few minutes to several days or weeks.
-A stock market trader may follow any of the following trading styles listed as below.
+Short-term trading refers to the trading strategies adopted in the stock market for opening and closing a position which may range between q few minutes to several days or weeks.
+A stock market trader may follow any of the following trading styles listed below.

 - Intraday Trading

 - Buy Today Sell Tomorrow & Sell Today and Buy Tomorrow (BTST & STBT)

 Intraday/ Day trading means buying and selling of stocks on the same day in the Indian Stock market between 9:15 AM to 3:30 PM.
 The trader may open and close a position in a security on the same trading day.
 It may be either buying first and selling later (long) or selling first and buying later (short) irrespective of profit or loss.
 Small jumps in the stock price can give quick profit but any adverse movement will lead to a big loss.

 Example of day trading: